 Barbara McKenzie notes that the British Foreign and Commonwealth Office (FCO), working with the Ministry of Defence, the Home Office and the Prime Minister’s Office formed contracts companies for the express purpose of creating ‘targeted information’ in relation to the war on Syrian.
 In effect the British government is funding a comprehensive top of the range advertising campaign to promote sectarian extremists in Syria who function as units of al Qaeda and ISIS.
 This involves the production of videos, photos, military reports, radio broadcasts, print products and social media posts branded with the logos of fighting groups by contractors hired out by the Foreign Office and overseen by the Ministry of Defence (MoD).

 More broadly, in terms of US funding, the so-called ‘black budget’ for its intelligence agencies is said to be over $50 billion with the bulk of that ($14 billion) going to the CIA.
 There are vested interests at play.
 The various agencies have to justify the resources they receive from central government because if they couldn’t there would be cuts and people would lose their jobs.
-In other words, there is a transmission belt between the various think-tanks, NGOs, lobbyists and central government.
-The organisations involved include:
+In other words, The organisations involved include: